0xff6a/map-my-life/README.md

 - Convert inputs to default metrics
 - Ability to change default metric
 - Ability to associate workouts to all relevant targets
+- Drag and drop interface for workouts and targets
 - Graphs for:
   - progress vs target
   - activity by day